EstevanBR/SwiftGodotKick/README.md

-`SwiftGodotKitProjectCreator` is a program that create the start of a SwiftGodot + SwiftGodotKit project.
+`SwiftGodotKitProjectCreator` is a program that creates the start of a SwiftGodot + SwiftGodotKit project.

-# Initial setup
+### Initial setup
+Just run this:
 ```
 $ swift run CreateProject
 ```

+and follow the prompts.